Air Fryer Frozen Chicken Wings

 Ingredients

-- 1 pound frozen chicken wings (flats and drumettes)
+- 1 pound frozen chicken wings flats and drumettes, skin-on

 - 1 teaspoon garlic powder